measurement-kit/measurement-kit/README.md

 what options you have for replacing Measurement Kit in your use case.
 The current README reflects the situation "here and now".
 We are still working to provide a smooth upgrade path.
-Please, let us know if the upgrade path we have designed is troubling you by opening an issue in this repository.
+Please, let us know if the upgrade path we have designed is troubling you by voting/contributing to the issues indicated below.

 The content of the old README.md is still available as [OREADME.md](OREADME.md).